Zaitsev/MtHamlPHP/README.markdown

 Any function can be made available to HAML templates by the target language (the function only have to be available at runtime).

-In HAML/Twig you can use all of Twig's functions, filters, and tags.
-In HAML/PHP, you can use all PHP functions.
+In HAML/Twig you can use all of Twig's functions, filters and tags.
+In PHP, you can use all PHP functions.

 ## Filters